EncyOnCode/weather_wiz/README.md

 An application about weather and dressing tips.

-## TO-DO list
+# Features

-- Integrate weather API
+- ### Useful weather information.
-- Implement tips on how to dress depending on the weather
+- ### Weather forecast for the week.
+- ### Tips for each type of weather.

+# TO-DO list

 - Refactor app design
+- Make a forecast work for every city
+- Refactor the clothing tips to make them more accurate.